|

 As a result of the lumber boom typical of the early 1900’s, Libby was experiencing a growth spurt that prompted the formation of the Libby Volunteer Fire Department in 1911.
 In response to fires, volunteers would rush to assist by forming bucket brigades.
 These men, all ready for action when a fire broke out, would line up to the nearest water source and pass buckets hand in hand to the fire, working relentlessly until the fire was extinguished.

-Most notably, the Libby Volunteer Fire Department carries an ISO Fire Protection Class 3 rating with the Insurance Service Office, a Chicago-based company that collects data, evaluates risk, and reports information about property and casualty insurance risk based on individual department’s structure fire suppression capabilities.
-Because of this rating, which is the best of any other volunteer fire department in the state of Montana, property owners benefit directly by receiving lower insurance premiums.
+The Libby Volunteer Fire Department carries an ISO Fire Protection Class 3 rating with the Insurance Service Office, an independent, non-governmental international organization that collects and evaluates individual department’s fire suppression capabilities.
+Because of this rating, which is amoung the top 5% – 6% of fire departments in the nation, property owners benefit directly by receiving lower insurance premiums.

 |